Growth and Development, Ages 15 to 18 Years

 - Seeking or having sex with multiple partners.

-Teens also need to have regular dental checkups and need to be encouraged to brush and floss regularly.
-For more information about dental checkups, see the topic Basic Dental Care.
+Teens also need to have regular dental checkups.
+And they need to be encouraged to brush and floss regularly.

 Teens need an eye exam every 1 to 2 years.

 It's important for your teen to keep having routine checkups.
 These checkups allow the doctor to find problems and to make sure that your teen is growing and developing as expected.
 The doctor will do a physical exam.
 The doctor will ask questions about your teen's social, academic, relationship, and mental health status.
 Your teen's immunization record will be reviewed, and your teen will get any shots that are needed at this time.

 Starting in your child's teen years, most doctors like to spend some time alone with your child during the visit.
 Often laws vary about teens' rights to medical confidentiality.
 But most doctors will clarify expectations.
 Ideally, you will all agree that anything your teen discusses privately with the doctor will be confidential, with few exceptions.
 This gives your teen a chance to talk to the doctor about any issue that your teen may not feel comfortable sharing with you.

 - Energy and Sports Drinks

 - Growth and Development, Ages 11 to 14 Years

 - Health Screening: Finding Health Problems Early

 - Helping Your Child Avoid Tobacco, Drugs, and Alcohol